Cooking Gorgeous

 Fatayer Dough

-labelled picture of ingredients for fatayer dough
+Labelled ingredients for fatayer dough.

 Ingredients for Cheese Filling